airalab/robonomics.academy/README.md

   title: "Introduction to the ideas of Robonomics" // course title
   description: Welcome Introduction Course! // course description
   lessonNumber: 0 // lesson number (0 if it's about page)
-  courseID: 1 // course id (use next number id for your new course)
   metaOptions: [Learn, Introduction to the ideas of Robonomics] // this information is needed for meta tags and images purposes.
 You need to type: Learn, Name_Of_Your_Course
   defaultName: Introduction to the ideas of Robonomics // also needed for meta info
   ---